NicksMehta/AngularSecurity/README.md

 1. Include `AngularSecurity.js` file in your project.
 2. Inject Module in main module `AngularSecurityManager`.
 3. Configure like below:
     1. Inject `AngularSecurityManagerProvider` in your apps' config method.
 	2. Define three settings:

 	   a) **userAuthService**: Your user authentication service.
-This service MUST expose a method `isAuthenticated` which will return boolean.
+This service MUST expose the following methods:
+>`isAuthenticated`: will return true if user is authenticated, false otherwise.
+>
+>`getAuthenticatedUser`: will return the user object having authorities and other properties.

-       b) **unAuthroizeState**: The state on which the user will be redirected on accessing the secure pages without log in(basically it will be the **login state**).
+       b) **unAuthorizeState**: The state on which the user will be redirected on accessing the secure pages without log in(basically it will be the **login state**).

        c) **forbiddenState**: The state on which the user will be redirected on accessing the secure pages of which he/she is not authorize (basically it will be the **403 state**).